rohanvarma16/website/_pages/about.md

 social: true
 ---

 Hi, welcome to my page!
-My name is Rohan Varma and I am a fifth year graduate student in the ECE department at Carnegie Mellon University in Pittsburgh.
+My name is Rohan Varma and I am a fifth year graduate student in the Electrical and Computer Engineering department at Carnegie Mellon University in Pittsburgh advised by Prof. Jelena Kovačević.

 I am broadly interested in machine learning, signal processing and interdisciplinary work drawing from tools in optimization and information theory.

-This page is under construction.